kshamaarajoop/kshamaarajoop/README.md

 ## 📡 psspss

-One of the things I enjoy most is taking a machine from an old PC →  a server doing something useful.
+One of the things I enjoy most is taking a machine that is an old PC →  a server doing something useful.

 Things I've experimented with:
 ```